Montessori Method

 Mixed-age groups are not correlated to grades, nor are they divided in other ways according to achievement levels or normative standards.

-Principle 3: Rewards and Punishments are not used in a Montessori environment.
+Principle 3: Rewards and Punishments are not used in a Montessori environment

-Principle 4: A prepared environment is a critical component of Montessori Pedagogy.
-The prepared environment:
+Principle 4: A prepared environment is a critical component of Montessori

 -